melbaa/summarize_consumes/README.md

 The linux binaries should be usable on older installs.
 Aim for 5+ years.

+# Low-level design decisions

+## optimizations applied
+A lot of the data is in dictionaries for fast lookups.

+Custom parser written for each specific line type, no external libraries.
+Previously used pyparsing, lark (earley), lark (lalr), regexes.
+Their high flexibily and generality comes at the price that it's not obvious how to create high performance parsers.
+They were extremely useful for early iteration and understanding the problem better.

+Most frequent lines are parsed first

+As little string copying as possible - avoid temporary copies from split(), strip(), rstrip()

+As little function calls as possible.
+Assume the parser will process 500k lines.
+The function call overhead adds up very quickly.
+Eg at some point during a single run, there were 242,636,180 function calls.

+Avoid python code, try to use the functions written in C. Examples are str.find() and re.match().
+Be careful with the regex library, as it can create too many temporary match objects.

+Memory pressure is reduced by using/reusing pre-created object caches.
+This is neither threadsafe nor safe for mutable operations and can cause aliasing issues.

+## optimizations skipped
+"have you tried rewriting it in rust?".
+Valid, but too much work.
+Can't easily migrate gradually either.

+More native C/rust/zig/SIMD/whatever libraries.
+It makes the project too hard to iterate on and to distribute, due to a much more complex build process + maintenance.
+The webassembly version is a big issue.

+Threading and multiprocessing.
+The webassembly version would require it's own implementation

 # Parsing Notes

 The syntax can be very ambiguous and open-ended.
 We don't know all variable length names of players, NPCs, pets, spells and the structure of all log lines, because all those things are dynamic and can change patch to patch.